-Our passionate founder, Christine Fabiani, started Knots of Love in 2007 after being inspired by family and friends.
+Our passionate founder, Christine Fabiani, started Knots of Love after being inspired by family and friends.
 A loving mother of two boys (Geoffrey and Ian) and a former President of The Adoption Guild of Southern Orange County, where she raise money to help place children in happy homes.
-In June of 2007, after completing her second term as President of The Adoption Guild, Christine started Knots of Love out of a spare bedroom in the family home, in Newport Beach, California.
+In June of 2007, after completing her second term as President of The Adoption Guild, Christine started Knots of Love out of her family home, in Orange County, California.

 Christine first learned to crochet from her grandmother Genevieve, at age six.
 Many years later, Christine found herself picking up the craft once again to make scarves for people who helped her during her two terms as president of the Adoption Guild of Southern Orange County.
 The first piece of inspiration for Knots of Love came from her son Geoffrey, who encouraged Christine to make caps and start a charity of her own.
 The second piece of inspiration to make stylish, soft, head-warming "chemo caps" for people fighting cancer came from a friend of Christine's who was a cancer survivor herself and said, "I wish I had a cozy cap to wear after a long day of working and wearing of an itchy, scratchy, uncomfortable wig."